-For those SQL DBA’s and others who are new to Azure DocumentDB, its a recent entrant to the NoSQL document database world, and as its a PaaS document database cloud service it has the agility, scalability and availability of the Azure Cloud.
+For those SQL DBA’s and others who are new to Azure CosmosDB, its a recent entrant to the NoSQL document database world, and as its a PaaS document database cloud service it has the agility, scalability and availability of the Azure Cloud.

 Being a schema-less Azure PaaS “document database” for my use case I wanted to verify…